Calindra/eitri-docs/en/docs/eitri-cli.md

     - `--name` Selects a previously created workspace by name.
 - `create` Creates a new workspace.
 - `current` Displays the current workspace, following the priority Local > Global.
 - `clean` Cleans the developer's remote workspace.
-Useful when there is a malfunction in the cloud compilation of the Eitri app.
+Useful when there is a malfunction in the cloud compilation of the Eitri-App.
 It follows the priority Local > Global.

 ---